 When playing online, you can play in any of the multiplayer modes that you can play in the Multiplayer Arcade.
 Or you can also participate in the Puzzle League and work towards upping your rating and earning ranks.
 And there’s also Free Play, where you can customize each match’s settings to fit how you want to play and then either play with random players or with friends.

 If you’re looking for a super inexpensive – but great, of course – game on the Switch eShop, look no further than A Short Hike.
 In this game, you hike up a mountain.

 Okay, well there’s more to it than that.
 You do hike up a mountain, but along the way, you can fish, swim, collect treasures, and even interact with other hikers and sometimes do side quests for them.
 The music in this game is something special and makes the overall gaming experience more pleasant.

 Untitled Goose Game

-Untitled Goose Game released a year ago, and man, was it a hit!
-Surely everyone in their life has had a bad experience with a goose or known someone who has.
+Untitled Goose Game was a huge hit when it first released in 2019, and it’s still a hit now.
+Surely everyone in their life has either had a bad experience with a goose or knows someone who has.
 That’s where the idea behind this game came from.

 Celeste is an unbelievably difficult game, but it’s so rewarding.
 You play as Madeline (or whatever you choose to name her) as she climbs up Celeste Mountain.
 Of course, the climb to the top is hard physically, but Madeline also struggles to face her inner demons along the way.

-The story to this game is beautiful and the platforming challenges are infuriating.
+The story of this game is beautiful, and the platforming challenges are infuriatingly addictive.
 There are 8 chapters to play and over 700 screens of platforming challenges.
 Not to mention, the music is amazing.
 Celeste’s soundtrack is one that you just want to play on repeat when you’re trying to study or relax.